antivoland/sandbox/rtest/README.md

 So let's define some endpoints to handle wallet-to-wallet transfers:

-- method `PUT /api/dev/transfers/{id}` initiates transfer
+- method `PUT /api/dev/transfers/{id}` executes transfer
 - method `GET /api/dev/transfers/{id}` provides some transfer-specific information (status, timestamp etc.)

 I want all entities to have a version to manage them with non-blocking and transaction-free storage.
-For test purposes I've put in-memory implementation, but the same technic may be used with SQL- and KV- storage (INSERT/UPDATE queries with entity version checking and almost the same trick with MongoDB for instance).
+For test purposes I've put in-memory implementation, but the same technique may be used with SQL- and KV- storages (INSERT/UPDATE queries with entity version checking and almost the same trick with MongoDB for instance).

+Current transfer execution may fail in a halfway and it have no restore mechanisms, so I'm thinking about transfer states and two-phase withdraws and charges.